Last updated: March 19, 2026

 Most importantly, your log levels should be configurable at runtime without a redeploy so that when an incident occurs, you have the ability to temporarily raise the level for a specific service to get more detailed information without flooding your system with unnecessary noise from healthy components.

-2. Taming log volume with sampling
+2. Taming log volume with deduplication

 Best practices for high-impact JSON logs